omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/use-cases/exchange.md

 }
 ```

 Also, make sure to check for response type before signing a transaction.
 The existing implementation has two possible responses, one of them creates a merge transaction.
 You can find more details [here](https://docs.omg.network/network/transfers#additional-notes).
+The same limitation applies to `/transaction.create` endpoint of the [Watcher Info API](https://docs.omg.network/elixir-omg/docs-ui/?urls.primaryName=master%2Finfo_api_specs).

 #### 2.1.4 Make Withdrawals